yalemssa/aspace_preservica_db/README.md

 | m_time				   | Local database last modified	| timestamp    |

 ## Extracting Data from Source Databases

+How to extract data from ArchivesSpace and Preservica

 ### ArchivesSpace

-Data is extracted from ArchivesSpace via several SQL queries.
+Data is extracted from ArchivesSpace via several SQL queries

 ### Preservica

 Data is extracted from Preservica by calling the Preservica API, as access to the Preservica database is restricted.

 ## Initializing the `aspace_preservica_db` Database

+How to create and populate the database using extracted data from ArchivesSpace and Preservica

 ### Run `process_xml_for_db.py`

 The first step in initializing the `aspace_preservica_db` database is running the `process_xml_for_db.py` script on extracted Preservica XML files.

 ### Run `db_manager.py`

 Once the CSV spreadsheets are prepared for ingest, it is time to run the `db_manager.py` script to create and populate the database.

 ### Run SQL updates to fix field formatting

 After the data is ingested, a little bit of clean-up is necessary.

 ### Derive parent deliverable unit data

 ## Updating the `aspace_preservica_db` Database

 ### Checking for new data

 ### Adding new data to the database

+### Design Notes and To-Dos

+#### Reconciling missing data

+Some data was missed during the initial load:

+* Collection data
+* Child deliverable unit data
+* Digital object component data
+* Restriction data

+Consider re-designing manifestation table, since there are duplicate manifestation IDs; or at least sort out those issues.